ACD 111–01: Faculty Voting Rights

 The administrator responsible for the hiring decision will be responsible for constituting a search committee.
 At least half of the members of the search committee shall be elected by the members of the academic unit; remaining members of the search committee may be appointed by the hiring officer.
 Alternatively, the search committee may be constituted by other democratic processes defined by the unit’s or the college’s bylaws.
 One or more members of a search committee should take the available diversity training and all members are expected to assure equal opportunity through affirmative action in the search process.

-Every administrative appointment to the position of dean or executive vice president and provost of the university shall be made in consultation with faculty leadership, and the process shall seek to encourage faculty input on these appointments.
+Every administrative appointment to the position of dean or provost of the university shall be made in consultation with faculty leadership, and the process shall seek to encourage faculty input on these appointments.
 If an immediate or interim appointment must be made, the chair of the University Academic Council (UAC) will be informed of the reasons for making such an appointment and consulted about the individual to be appointed prior to the appointment being made.
 Every search committee formed to evaluate applicants for such administrative appointments shall include a university senator appointed on the recommendation of the president of the University Senate.
 In the cases of searches for deans, the appointee must be from outside the unit conducting the search.

 Every search committee formed to evaluate applicants for an administrative appointment to the position of university librarian shall include an academic senator appointed on the recommendation of the chair of the University Academic Council.

 In searches for unit chairs/directors, all tenured/tenure-eligible faculty within the unit will have the opportunity to participate by vote, such as by the vote of an elected personnel committee, or by other democratic processes as specified by the individual unit’s bylaws.
 The voting results will be available to voting members, and the faculty’s vote will be transmitted to the appointing authority along with evaluative reports providing a full assessment of strengths and weaknesses that have been prepared by faculty representatives.